Avigail-hodaya-chaziza/FinalProject/README.md

 -----

 # 💆‍♀️ Beauty Hair Straightening Scheduler - Appointment Management System
+## 🎯 Problem Solved & Value Proposition

+Traditional phone booking for beauty treatments forces users to call during business hours, leading to frustration, extended wait times, and scheduling conflicts.

+Our project delivers a **simple, 24/7 accessible digital solution** that empowers clients to **secure an appointment instantly** at their convenience, eliminating the hassle of coordinating schedules by phone.

 A Full Stack system designed for managing appointments at a beauty salon, specializing exclusively in **Hair Straightening Treatments**.
 This application enables the manager and employees to efficiently oversee the schedule, view existing bookings, and easily add or cancel appointments.